demisto/content/Packs/SkyhighSecureWebGateway/Integrations/SkyhighSecureWebGatewayOnPrem/README.md

 ### swg-modify-list

 ***
-Overwrites the complete XML config of a list.
+Overwrites the complete XML configuration of a list.

 #### Base Command